mvg9999/mvg9999.github.io/index.md

 ## Blog Posts
 - [I am a coach!]({% post_url 2024-08-30-i-am-a-coach-now %})
 - [Hello World]({% post_url 2024-05-14-hello-world %})

 ## Things I'll Probably Publish About Soon
 - Some thoughts on fundraising
 - Some thoughts on recruiting
-- Some thoughts on the math of dating
 - Some thoughts on where founders mess up their pitches